ansible/ansible-rulebook/docs/rulebooks.rst

 * name
 * hosts similar to Ansible playbook
 * gather_facts: boolean
+* default_events_ttl: time to keep the partially matched events around (default is 2 hours)
 * sources: A list of sources
 * rules: a list of rules